-Nawaf Salam wins enough backing to become Lebanon’s prime minister
+Lebanon’s president names ICJ judge Nawaf Salam as PM-designate

-Support for Salam shows a big shift in the power balance in Lebanon as Hezbollah wanted PM Mikati to keep the job.
+The designation shows a shift in the power balance in Lebanon as Hezbollah wanted Najib Mikati to keep the job.

-Nawaf Salam, the head of the International Court of Justice, is set to become Lebanon’s prime minister after more than half of lawmakers backed him for the post.
+Lebanon’s newly elected President Joseph Aoun has summoned Nawaf Salam, the head of the International Court of Justice, to designate him as prime minister after he won the backing of more than half of parliamentarians.

-Monday’s development reflects the weakened position of Lebanon’s Hezbollah group, which wanted Najib Mikati to keep the job, following its devastating war with Israel and the toppling of the group’s ally Bashar al-Assad in Syria last month.
+The announcement on Monday reflects the weakened position of Lebanon’s Hezbollah group, which wanted Najib Mikati to keep the job, following its devastating war with Israel and the toppling of the group’s ally Bashar al-Assad in Syria last month.

-Al Jazeera’s Zeina Khodr, reporting from Beirut, said Salam’s designation “symbolises a new era” in Lebanon’s politics.
+Al Jazeera’s Zeina Khodr, reporting from the Lebanese capital Beirut, said Salam’s designation “symbolises a new era” in Lebanon’s politics.

 “Salam is a newcomer in politics, but he was the ambassador to the UN for many years and he has international experience,” she said.

-“He is widely respected as a judge, lawyer and diplomat,” Khodr added.
+“He is widely respected as a judge, lawyer and diplomat.”

-She said: “Salam symbolises change.
+She added: “Salam symbolises change.
 He was chosen by opposition MPs, independent MPs, who are pushing for a new political order as he does not belong to the political class that has been governing this country for decades and has been accused of mismanagement and corruption.”

-The election last week of army commander General Joseph Aoun as head of state, a choice backed by the United States, also showed the shift in Lebanon’s sectarian political landscape, in which Hezbollah had long held decisive sway.
+The election last week of army commander General Aoun as head of state, a choice backed by the United States, also showed the shift in Lebanon’s sectarian political landscape, in which Hezbollah had long held decisive sway.

-With the prime minister named by the president, the eastern Mediterranean country has been run by a caretaker government for more than two years.
+The eastern Mediterranean country has been run by a caretaker government since November 2022.

-Aoun, a Maronite Christian, was holding consultations over the choice of prime minister with parliament’s 128 MPs on Monday.
+Aoun, a Maronite Christian, held consultations over the choice of prime minister with parliament’s 128 MPs on Monday.

-He is obliged to pick the candidate with the greatest number of votes.

-Salam had secured the backing of 78 of the MPs out of 128 by Monday afternoon, with nine endorsing Mikati who has served as prime minister in a caretaker capacity.
+Salam had secured the backing of 78 of the MPs by Monday afternoon, with nine endorsing Mikati who has served as prime minister in a caretaker capacity.

 Under Lebanon’s power-sharing system, the president must be a Maronite Christian, the prime minister a Sunni Muslim, and the parliament speaker a Shia Muslim.